boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 From Inside the Business class cabin you can see it's quite large and furnished
 ![RM05](/assets/posts/2019-01-13-RainbowSixRevivalProject.md/RM05-BusinessClass.jpg)

-That’s all for now.
 Stay tuned for more progress updates soon!